senzing-garage/sz-sdk-python-grpc/README.md

 ## Synopsis

-The Senzing `sz-sdk-python-grpc` package provides a Python Software Development Kit adhering to the abstract classes of [sz-sdk-python-abstract] that communicates with a [Senzing gRPC server].
+The Senzing `sz-sdk-python-grpc` package provides a Python Software Development Kit adhering to the abstract classes of [sz-sdk-python] that communicates with a [Senzing gRPC server].

 [![Python 3.11 Badge]][Python 3.11]